 It has some unique features like a boundary challenge system which warns you when your dog is trying to cross the boundary.
 However it has one of the highest boundary wobbles of 8.8 feet.

-It is a little expensive as compared to other wireless fences, but it does have some unique features that are not available with other fences.
+It is a little expensive as compared to other top wireless dog fences, but it does have some unique features that are not available with other fences.
 Read more about this wireless dog fence…

 Once installed take the time to train your dog with the required patience.
 It will take 1-3 weeks depending on the type of dog you have.
 Do go online or speak to your vet/ dog trainer to understand what it will take to train your dog.
 Ensure the dog is not wearing the collar for more than 12 to 13 hours a day.
 Also never attach a leash to this collar.

-Enjoy the freedom the wireless dog fence will give your dog and you.
+Enjoy the freedom the invisible dog fence will give your dog and you.